Biography

 Hadiza Kabara: I intend to keep doing what I do best, which is acting.
 I used to produce films, and I intend to keep doing so to positively influence people’s lives.

 Labaranyau: Compared to when you were here, Kannywood has seen significant alteration.
-How do you fit in and do you think you’ll be relevant in the future?
+How do you fit in, and do you think you’ll be relevant in the future?

 Hadiza Kabara: Films are just films.
-While it is true that there are differences, as an actor you should be able to fit in with any part or situation you find yourself in with ease.
+While it is true that there are differences, as an actor, you should be able to fit in with any part or situation you find yourself in with ease.

-In the meantime, I was warmly welcomed by my coworkers, particularly Falalu Dorayi, the director of Gidan Badamasi, and other performers.
-They’ve been understanding.
-I was so able to fit in without any problems thanks to their assistance.
+I was able to fit in without any problems thanks to their assistance.
 Since my comeback, I’ve been in a lot of big-budget films, and producers are coming for me.

 Regarding staying relevant, I believe that if you’re good at what you do, producers will find you.
 That’s demonstrated by the films I’ve worked on since coming back.